sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

 Connecting to Data
 ==========

-Fire Insights provides a number of Processors for reading and writing data from various sources.
+Sparkflows provides a number of Processors for reading and writing data from various sources.

-Connector Processors in Fire Insights
+Connector Processors in Sparkflows
 ----------------------------------------